May 21, 2026

 • You haven't explored nonprofit credit counseling or hardship programs yet.

-You may be able to consolidate your debt with lenders that cater to those with bad credit.
+You may be able to consolidate your debt with lenders that serve borrowers with bad credit.
 You may have to offer some type of collateral.

 The best lenders for poor credit include Upstart and OneMain Financial.

-Consolidation affects your credit score positively in the long run.
+Debt consolidation can positively affect your credit score in the long run.
 If you've got large balances on your credit cards, a loan to pay down those balances will lower your credit utilization, which can boost your credit score.

 Yes, you can consolidate debt before applying for a mortgage, but just note that when you open a new loan, your score may dip a bit.
 This is because lenders perform a hard credit inquiry on your credit before they approve you for a loan.
 A temporarily lower credit score may have negative effects on your mortgage rates.

-If you're denied a consolidation loan, you may need a cosigner to win an approval.
-You may also need to call your lenders yourself to try and work out lower payments or reduced balances.
-Also, consider a debt management plan (DMP) if you're having a difficult time seeing the light at the end of the tunnel.
+If you're denied a consolidation loan, you may need a co-signer to win approval.
+You may also need to call your lenders yourself to try to work out lower payments or reduced balances.
+Also, consider a debt management plan (DMP) if you're struggling to see the light at the end of the tunnel.

 Joseph Hostetler